No matter the time of year, Jackson County is well-known for its endless active outdoor adventures and beauty.

 City Lights Café provides “quick, tasty and healthy” fare, and uniquely decadent menu items to satisfy any palate.
 Many of their ingredients are locally-sourced and organically-produced.
 At the City Lights Bookstore, which is located above the City Lights Café, find a quiet corner to enjoy a good book and relax.

 If you’re in need of a hand warmer or pick-me-up, visit Soul Infusion Tea House & Bistro, which carries a wide variety of loose-leaf, organic premium teas served hot or cold.
+White Moon Café, located in downtown Sylva, is another cozy place to warm up with delicious coffee and teas – plus, they have a tasty café-style breakfast and lunch menu.

 Visit the popular farm-to-table, tropical fusion restaurant Guadalupe Café for dinner.
 Sit down, relax and enjoy the ambiance and live music.
 The menu is full of innovative and flavorful delights, and includes a wide variety of zesty and delectable Caribbean-flavored meals with spices that are sure to warm you up on a cold day.